tdg5/reqless-rb/README.md

 * The worker forks a child process for each job in order to provide resilience against memory leaks.
-Pass the `RUN_AS_SINGLE_PROCESS` environment variable to force Qless to not fork the child process.
+Pass the `RUN_AS_SINGLE_PROCESS` environment variable to force Reqless to not fork the child process.
    Single process mode should only be used in some test/dev environments.
 * The worker updates its procline with its status so you can see